5 min read.

 Emotions Are Not Easy to Deal With

-I’m not saying that we could just think happy thoughts and we’ll forever be successful, joyful, and fulfilled (though it wouldn’t hurt to be optimistic).
-But believing in and getting stuck with the negative emotions are definitely not going to help get us where we want to be.
+I’m not saying that we could just think happy thoughts and we’ll forever be successful, joyful, and fulfilled.
+But believing in and getting stuck with the negative emotions will definitely not help us get

-Sitting in that anger, or anxiety, or stress, or fear is only going to lead to more of the same.
-Those emotions stagnate us, keeps us in the same place.
+Sitting in that anger, or anxiety, or stress, or fear for too long is only going to lead to more of the same.
+Those emotions stagnate and close us off to opportunities.
 They are great signals for what may happen, maybe even positive change, but dwelling in them only wastes our most precious resource, time.

 I know it’s not that easy to just shrug things off, or simply remove yourself from the negative emotions.
-But the first step is to define the specific feeling you’re experiencing and I guarantee you’ll already feel a bit better.
+But doing the first step in defining the specific feeling you’re experiencing will get you closer to feeling better.